communitypoweredbydlot/community-website/content/en/JoinOurTeam.md

 * Use digital illustration, photo and video editing software, and layout software to create designs;
 * Test graphics across various media;
 * Develop illustrations, logos and other designs using software or by hand;
-* Work with copywriters and creative director to produce final design.
+* Work with copywriters and creative team to produce final design.

 </br>